Faculty: Science and Engineering

 For example, my favourite discipline I’ve practised so far is Bloodstain Pattern Analysis (BPA).
 It’s basically an interpretation of various types of bloodstains that can be found at a crime scene.
 It can be extremely helpful as in some cases, using BPA can help the investigators determine the following: type of weapon used, victim/suspect height, victim/suspect positioning, to reconstruct sequence of events, etc.

 This type of information can be crucial during an investigation.
 Studying this discipline was interesting and our teachers were committed to helping us understand it all.
 Of course, in order to really understand the concepts of this discipline, it was necessary to apply what we learned.
 We had a very interesting practical involving BPA, where we conducted various tests and observed how blood is affected by different angles or heights.
-It was definitely my favorite practical!
+It was definitely my favourite practical!

 As a student, I realise that there are other important issues such as work, family, friends and most importantly – our wellbeing.
 However I am also aware that education is such a big privilege.
 That's why I am going to make sure I make the most of receiving such a good education.